 Until we can secure enough volunteer translators, the ability to write and speak English is required.

-Our mission is to make all zines by people of color easy to find, distribute and share.
-We are an experiment in activism and community through materiality.
+Mission: To make all zines by people of color easy to find, distribute and share.
+POCZP is an experiment in activism and community through materiality.

-All donations support POCZP touring and advocacy costs.
+All donations support POCZP events and advocacy costs.
+Click the DONATE button to send us funds we can access today: